lbugnion/ms-glossary/instructions/publisher-notes.md

 ## Publishing a new video

-- On [Github](https://github.com/lbugnion/wordsoftheday-md), create a new branch "TOPIC" where
+- On [Github](https://github.com/lbugnion/wordsoftheday-md), check the branch `TOPIC` out, where `TOPIC` is the current topic, for example `app-service`, `serverless`, `aad` etc.

-    - TOPIC is the current topic, for example `app-service`, `serverless`, `aad` etc.
+> Most probably the branch already exists from when the synopsis was created.
+If it doesn't, or if you want to start fresh, just create a new branch with a similar name.

 - Update the synopsis (in the [Synopsis folder](../synopsis))